DaniilAmoshiy1/game_for_child/README.md

-## This is game speciall for @Rioran
+## This game is specially for https://github.com/Rioran

-**The game was created to order, with special conditions.
+The game was created to order, with special conditions.

-I will tell you about the controls in the game and what happens in it:
-You can change the size of the circle using the mouse wheel, change the colors of the circle if you press the right mouse button and change the background colors using the left mouse button.
-There are 6 colors for the circle and background (for each).
-The game stretches to the entire screen, and to exit you need to press the ESC key.**
+This game is designed for children to teach them how to use a PC mouse.
+Below I talk about launching and managing.

+### Link on web page: https://daniilamoshiy1.github.io/game_for_child/game/web/index.html

+# Control:
+### right click mouse - change background color

+### left click mouse - change mouse color

+### turn up mouse wheel - make the ball bigger

+### turn down mouse wheel - make the smaller

+### Esc - stop work and close window

 # Commands:
 ## download requirements:
 ```bash
 pip install -r requirements.txt